francismath/Excel-based-project/README.md

 # Data Visulization using Excel
-short project to show the population density and population map
+short project to show a list of video games with sales

-In this project I will use a dataset from "World Population Prospect 2022" located [United Nation](https://population.un.org/wpp/Download/Standard/Population/).
+In this project I will use a dataset from Kaggle located [here](https://www.kaggle.com/datasets/gregorut/videogamesales).

 There are two works here.

-1. Population density map in Canada using excel Analyze the locations people intend to live in Canada The data visualization shows the sparsest and densest area across the country.
+1. The platform with sales across different regions Analyze the sales in a variety of platform where the video game was released.
+The pivot table shows sales in regions including North America, Europe, Japan and the rest of the world.

-    The basic tools used here
-    1. Pivot Tables and conditional formatting in Excel
+    The basic tools used here are Pivot Tables and conditional formatting in Excel
-    2. Power Map, a 3D visualization tool for geographic data

-2. Population dashboard using excel
+2. Sales dashboard using excel
-    A population dashboard is built using excel.
-I have leveraged the following modules in building population dashboard which analyzes age structure across the countries.
+    A sales dashboard is built using excel.
+I have leveraged the following modules in building sales visualization which analyzes age structure across the regions.
     1. Data Cleaning
     2. Pivot Table
     3. Pivot Chart